CoolPenguin27/CoolPenguin27/README.md

-- 👋 Hi, I’m @CoolPenguin27 (also SuperPenguin34/SuperPenguin on muiltiple platforms)
+- 👋 Hey guys I'm CoolPenguin27 (SuperPenguin/SuperPenguin34 on other platforms)
+Gamer, Roblox Dev and Linux Fan

 - 📫 How to reach me: https://solo.to/superpenguin

 <!---